-Emotional and social development of children with SEND: Pegasus School follows the Family Links approach to support all children's mental health and wellbeing.
+Emotional and social development of children with SEND: Pegasus School follows the Conscious Discipline approach to support all children's mental health and wellbeing.
 The relationships policy is central to Pegasus' approach to working with all children.
-In additional to weekly circle times in each class there are groups run by one of the school's Home School Link Workers as well as 1:1 work when it is needed.
-Some of the children with SEND also have sessions in the Work Base where they can develop their social skills and learn strategies to keep calm.
+In addition to weekly PSHE sessions in each class, there are groups run by therapeutic mentors, the Welfare Team as well as 1:1 work when it is needed.
+Some of the children with SEND also have sessions in the Nurture Group where they can develop their social skills and learn strategies to keep calm.